 Paramount’s horror/thriller, A Quiet Place is bringing in some big dough at this weekend’s box office.
 The John Krasinski directed flick took in $19 million domestically on its opening night, April 6.

-Starring John Krasinski, Emily Blunt, Millicent Simmonds and Noah Jupe as the Abbott Family, the film centres on them living in a world of silence due to violent creatures who hunt by sound.
+Starring John Krasinski, Emily Blunt, Millicent Simmonds and Noah Jupe as the Abbott family, the film centres around them living in a world of silence due to violent creatures who hunt by sound.
 The PG-13 film is currently ‘certified fresh’ and boasts a score of 97% on Rotten Tomatoes.

 Were you one of many to check out A Quiet Place this weekend?
 If so, let us know what you thought about the movie in the comment section below.

 Be sure to check out our spoiler-free review for A Quiet Place here!

 Source: The Hollywood Reporter